 Although this quicker dough can be made and laminated in about 20 minutes, the only caveat I would add is that the dough must remain cold while it is being made.
 So if you are making them in a warm kitchen, or if the dough starts to become at all sticky, be prepared to pop the dough in the freezer for about 15 minutes.
 On a cold day, though, I normally get all this done in one go.

 The dough really does need to chill for a few hours after the 3 turns to allow it to relax, thereby making it easier to roll out for cutting and shaping.

 The traditional method versus this quick method

 With this grated butter method, you get slightly random layers and an interior that is not quite as open, but you still get very good, light flaky results.
-But it is certainly both easier and quicker than making a full-on croissant dough.
+And this approach is certainly both easier and quicker than making a full-on croissant dough.

 To get the layers you do several turns (rolling and folding the pastry over itself): this lamination is a crucial stage in any of the flaky pastries.

-I go for three turns, starting with a book turn and then two envelope turns (see the recipe for these turns).
+I go for three turns with the quicker croissants, starting with a book turn and then two envelope turns (see the recipe below for these turns).
 While I don’t often do a book turn with traditional croissants, putting in a book turn for quicker croissants gives extra layers in the dough which I think is needed as compensation for this very quick method.

 These turns are done in minutes without any resting in between.
 However, once the final turn has been made the dough should chill for a few hours (or even overnight for the very best flavour).

 Structure & flavour